d1ddle/TextBookTools/README.md

 1. The URL prefix and suffix of a page.
 (The part that comes before and after the page number in the URL)

   > https://resources.pearsonactivelearn.com/r00/r0021/r002163/r00216387/current/OPS/images/Access_Studio_Full_Book-

+  > iterated number (001, 002, 003, 004...
+201, 202, 203)

+  Some iterated numbers have place holders before digits.
+No way to figure this out though.
+Also no way to figure out URL prefixes.

   > .pdf.jpg